5 Ways How to Measure Your Social Media ROI

 2. Sentiment, Share of Voice

 One indirect method to estimate social media marketing ROI is to measure brand metrics.
-The number of mentions, sentiment, share of voice are a few indicators that can be measured quantitatively.
-These numbers can then be correlated to sales figures.
+The number of mentions, sentiment, the share of voice are a few indicators that can be measured quantitatively.
+Then you can correlate these numbers with sales figures.
 If sales and social brand metrics move in unison, then there’s a causal relationship.
 You can test that hypothesis by changing your social media marketing activities and measuring resulting changes in sales.

 3. Isolated Campaigns

 Another simple solution would be to run social media test campaigns when there are no other marketing activities in the target market.
 If you see lift in results the you can attribute all that to your social media campaign.

 Isolating social media campaigns might not be possible so here are some other options to see the connection between social media marketing and financial results.
-To do that yo might want to start from the other end of the sales funnel.
+To do that you might want to start from the other end of the sales funnel.
 Look at the people who have already purchased your products or services and try to determine how much social media channels influenced their decision.

 4. Segmenting existing customers

-Segmenting your customers by different marketing touch-points will give you insights to the effect that your social media marketing activities have on your business.
+Segmenting your customers by different marketing touch-points will give you insights into the effect that your social media marketing activities have on your business.
 For example, we get a lot of feedback from new clients that they started to consider us after reading our blog posts that led to joining our newsletter and eventually becoming a paying customer.
 Look for ways to find out what channels influenced the purchasing decision and compare social media results with other channels.

 5. Connect Loyalty Programs, CRM and Social Media